Hqin2019/pCO2-reconstruction/README.md

 # Feasibility of reconstructing the basin-scale sea surface partial pressure of carbon dioxide from sparse in situ observations over the South China Sea
 ## Descrption of the repository
-This repo contains replication codes for graphs and other supplementary documentation for Wang et al (2020).
+This repo contains replication codes for graphs and other supplementary documentation for Wang et al. (2020).

 These files are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.